 1924 – Model OB For fast touring or sidecar use, the 1924 Model OB was a 596cc overhead-valve machine with all-chain drive but traditional block brakes.
 Note that the hand/foot starter engages the engine directly, rather than through the high-mounted gearbox.
 Douglas’ 1924 catalogue describes their overhead-valve engine as ‘the finest piece of craftsmanship ever set between two wheels’!

-1925 – Model CW Introduced in late 1923 for the 1924 season, the CW 2.3/4hp, with three-speed gearbox, was the first model to feature Douglas’ flywheel clutch.
-This high-spec model from 1925 includes a speedometer and a truly impressive pillion sprung saddle!
-Clearly visible in this picture are the oil sight-glass and hand-operated plunger pump in the tank top.
+1925 – Model CW Introduced in late 1923 for the 1924 season, the CW 2.3/4hp, with three-speed gearbox and Douglas’ flywheel clutch, was the first large-scale production model from the Kingswood factory to feature all-chain drive.
+The beautifully restored 1925 example above is fitted with the standard under-slung exhaust while the high-spec model below also dates from 1925 and includes a speedometer and a truly impressive pillion sprung saddle!
+Clearly visible in the lower picture are the oil sight-glass and hand-operated plunger pump in the tank top.

 1927 – Model EW Stylish and competitively priced, the EW 2.3/4hp was the mainstay of Douglas’ sales during 1926-7, and over 200 examples are still known to exist.
 Engine, gearbox and frame were all new, as was Douglas’ own ‘servo action’ internally-expanding band brake.
 The centrally-positioned gear change lever operates through a slot in the petrol tank.
 This example is fitted with an acetylene lighting set and a bulb horn, which together cost an extra 30 shillings (£1.50).